The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 {% endhint %}

 **TODO**: In the `index.html` file, use the emmet abbreviation `html:5` trick to insert the boilerplate code.
 Then, copy-paste all of the content you've already created into the `body`.
 Finally, update the `title` inside of the `head` to your name.
+Do the same for the projects and contact pages

 **Remember to refresh!** After saving changes to your HTML file, refresh the browser (Cmd+R on Mac or Ctrl+R on Windows) to see your updates.
 You'll be doing this constantly as you build!